Dormont Appeals Civil Service Commission in Phil Ross Case

 UPDATED with additional detail from appeal:

-Dormont Borough contends that because Phil Ross didn't present evidence when he appealed his demotion from chief, the Civil Service Commission was bound to rule in the borough's favor and uphold the demotion, according to its appeal.
+Dormont Borough contends that because Phil Ross didn't present evidence when he his from chief, the Civil Service Commission was bound to rule in the borough's favor and uphold the demotion, according to its appeal.

-The three-member commission on Tuesday unanimously overturned the borough's 6-1 March demotion of Ross for insubordination and ineffective management.
+The three-member commission on Tuesday overturned the borough's 6-1 March demotion of Ross for insubordination and ineffective management.

 The commission said the borough's evidence was "insufficient" and "not credible."